1900 United States presidential election

-The 1900 United States presidential election was the 29th quadrennial presidential election, held on Tuesday, November 6, 1900.
-In a re-match of the 1896 race, incumbent Republican President William McKinley defeated his Democratic challenger, William Jennings Bryan.
-McKinley's victory made him the first president to win a consecutive re-election since Ulysses S. Grant had accomplished the same feat in 1872.
-Until 1956, this would be the last time in which an incumbent Republican president would win re-election after serving a full term in office.
-This election saw the fifth rematch in presidential history, something that would also not occur again until 1956.
-This was also the first rematch to produce the same winner both times.
+Presidential elections were held in the United States on November 6, 1900.
+Incumbent Republican President William McKinley defeated his Democratic challenger, William Jennings Bryan.

-McKinley and Bryan each faced little opposition within their own party.
+McKinley and Bryan each faced little opposition within their own parties.
 Although some Gold Democrats explored the possibility of a campaign by Admiral George Dewey, Bryan was easily re-nominated at the 1900 Democratic National Convention after Dewey withdrew from the race.
 McKinley was unanimously re-nominated at the 1900 Republican National Convention.
 As Vice President Garret Hobart had died in 1899, the Republican convention chose New York Governor Theodore Roosevelt as McKinley's running mate.

-The return of economic prosperity and recent victory in the Spanish–American War helped McKinley to score a decisive victory, while Bryan's anti-imperialist stance and continued support for bimetallism attracted only limited support.
+The return of economic prosperity and recent victory in the Spanish–American War helped McKinley score a decisive victory, while Bryan's anti-imperialist stance and continued support for bimetallism attracted only limited support.
 McKinley carried most states outside of the Solid South and won 51.6% of the popular vote.
 The election results were similar to those of 1896, though McKinley picked up several Western states and Bryan picked up Kentucky.

-Six months into his second term, McKinley was assassinated in September 1901 and was succeeded by Vice President Roosevelt.
+This was the fifth of six presidential elections to be a rematch, and the first in which the incumbent was re-elected; neither would occur again until 1956.
+McKinley's victory made him the first president since Ulysses S. Grant in 1872 to win re-election to a consecutive second term.
+Had Bryan instead won, then Adlai Stevenson I—Bryan's running mate—would been the only Vice President to been elected twice non-consecutively.
+Until 1956, this would be the last time in which an incumbent Republican president would win re-election after serving a full term in office.
+Six months into his second term, McKinley was assassinated, and his vice president, Theodore Roosevelt, succeeded him.